guc-research/AraScore-Dataset/README.md

 ## AraScore-Dataset ##

-This data is collected from Arabic Social Studies exams from a school located in Cairo, Egypt.
+This is our novel dataset.
+We collected the data from Arabic Social Studies exams from a school located in Cairo, Egypt.
 The collected data was then augmented to produce a larger dataset.

 The data consists of 3 columns:
 1. Question ID.